Instagram is known mostly for engagement. But how do you track it? Let’s cover some Instagram analytic tools you need to be using.

 If you’re only posting twice a day, but the bulk of your audience posts four times per day, you can easily start increasing your posting frequency without fearing any backlash from your community.

-For example, many of the other tools listed above are more focused on hard data or your posts’ individual performance metrics.
+Many of the other Instagram analytics tools listed above focus on hard data or your posts’ individual performance metrics.

 SocialRank will do some of that, but it’s more concerned with identifying follower patterns so that you can better tailor your content updates to your audience.